notus-sh/cocooned/README.md

 However, the project seems to have only received minimal fixes since 2018 and many pull requests, even simple ones, have been on hold for a long time.
 In 2019, as I needed more than what Cocoon provided at this time, I had the choice to either maintain an extension or to fork it and integrate everything that was waiting and more.

 Over the time, Cocooned turned into an almost complete rewrite of Cocoon with more functionnalities, a more fluent API (I hope) and integration with modern toolchains.
-Still, **Cocooned is completely compatible with Cocoon and can be used as a drop-in replacement** as long as we talk about Ruby code.
-Change the name of the gem in your Gemfile and you're done. **This compatibility layer with the original Cocoon API will be dropped in the next major release.**
+Still, **Cocooned is compatible with Cocoon and can be used as a**(n almost) **drop-in replacement.
+This compatibility layer with the original Cocoon API will be dropped in the next major release.**

 On the JavaScript side, Cocooned 2.0 removed the dependency to jQuery (Yeah! :tada:).
 See [JavaScript](#javascript) for details.